alpha-bytes/zs50-content/lectures/week6.md

 Salesforce development is particularly well-suited to design pattern implementation, in any org, because the underlying structure is the same everywhere.
 This is a huge windfall for us as Salesforce developers because we don't have to reinvent the wheel.
 There is a ton of code organization and layering baked right into the platform.

 Let's have an example.
 Remember the SObject class we reviewed in [week4](./week4.md)?
-Each of its subclasses (`Account`, `Case`, `My_Custom_Object__c`, etc.) are an implementation of the [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) pattern.
+Each of its subclasses (`Account`, `Case`, `My_Custom_Object__c`, etc.) are an implementation of the [Data Mapper](https://martinfowler.com/eaaCatalog/dataMapper.html) pattern.
 Their area of concern is data and, more specifically, providing a progamming-friendly means of accessing and modifying data stored in the underlying database tables.

 You may be thinking, *"Okay, okay, I see the benefits of the organization that Salesforce implements, but is there really a need for me to do the same with my custom code?"*.
 The answer, quite simply, is **yes**!
 That is, if you want to write scalable, flexible and maintainable code 😉